igomezv/nnogada/README.md

 ## TODO

-- [ ] Include support for other neural network architectures such as Convolutional Neural Networks (CNNs) and Variational Autoencoders (VAEs)).
+- [ ] To include support for other neural network architectures such as Convolutional Neural Networks (CNNs) and Variational Autoencoders (VAEs).

 ## Project Structure